pixijs/spine/README.md

     });
 ```

 Alternatively, you may use `@pixi-spine/all-3.8` package.

+### Where are spine core classes?

+Classes like `AttachmentType`, `TextureAtlas`, `TextureRegion` and `Utils` are shared across all spine versions, and re-exported by all bundles.
+But if you want to see them directly, they are in `@pixi-spine-base`.

+Base also contains unified interfaces, `ISkeleton`, `ISkeletonData`, `IAnimationData` and so on, see `ISkeleton.ts` file.

+Most of classes are spine-version-dependant, including `Skeleton`, `SkeletonData`, they are stored in corresponding packages `@pixi-spine/runtime-3.8` and so on.

 ### Vanilla JS, UMD build